39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 5. Place Something Around Neck.

-A simple non-verbal attention-grabber is to place around your neck a flashy or showy object such as Mardi Gras beads, a bell, a bright sign, etc. There are lots of options.
+Place around your neck a flashy or showy object such as Mardi Gras beads, a bell, a bright sign, etc.

-If using colored signs, consider using red and green.
+Alternatively, use a red or green sign.
 Red means it’s time to stop, and green means all is good.

 6. Do a Five-Finger Countdown.